Palace of the earls of Orkney

 Three generations of tyrants

-Over the front door of his new palace, Robert Stewart placed the inscription: ‘ROBERTUS STEUARDUS FILIUS JACOBI 5ti REX SCOTORUM HOC AEDIFICUM INSTRUXIT’ (‘Robert Stewart, son of James V, King of Scotland, commissioned this building’).
+Over the front door of his new palace, Robert Stewart placed the inscription: ‘ROBERTUS STEUARDUS FILIUS JACOBI 5ti REX SCOTORUM HOC AEDIFICUM INSTRUXIT’ (‘Robert Stewart, son of James V, King of Scots, commissioned this building’).
 The use of ‘rex’ rather than ‘regis’ made it appear the king was Robert himself, not his father, and was technically treason.
 While this could have been a simple error of grammar, it may have been intentional – Robert ruled his new domain as if he were king.